Yefym707/Game/README.md

 language is stored in `~/.oko_zombie/config.json` under the `"lang"` key.
 Missing keys default to the lookup key itself.

+### Local Co-op (Hot-Seat)

+The game now supports a local co-op mode for 2–4 players sharing the same screen.
+Players take turns on one device and the status panel highlights the currently active survivor.
+Save files record the game mode and player order so hot-seat sessions can be resumed later without losing track of whose turn it is.

 ## Tests

 ```bash